Luthersville, Georgia: Geography

 Luthersville is located in northern Meriwether County at 33°12′33″N 84°44′43″W (33.209299, −84.745286).
 Its northern border is the Coweta County line.
 U.S. Route 27 Alternate is Luthersville's Main Street; the highway leads south 13 mi to Greenville, the Meriwether county seat, and north 12 mi to Newnan.
 Georgia State Route 54 crosses US 27 Alternate in the center of Luthersville; it leads northeast 11 mi to Turin and southwest the same distance to Hogansville.

 According to the United States Census Bureau, Luthersville has a total area of 3.2 sqmi, of which 0.02 sqmi, or 0.72%, are water.
 The city sits on a ridge that forms the divide between the Chattahoochee River watershed to the west and the Flint River watershed to the east.
 The northwest part of the city drains to Yellowjacket Creek, a tributary of the Chattahoochee, while the southern part of the city drains to Coleman Creek and the northeast part drains to Bear Creek, both tributaries of the Flint.

 Demographics

-2020 census

 As of the 2020 United States census, there were 776 people, 248 households, and 173 families residing in the city.